mattansb/git-group-assigment/Group 1/README.md

 2. Lewis Carroll was the pen name of James Brown (not the singer!)

+#Alice's Adventures in Wonderland was written by Charles Lutwidge Dodgson, who used the pen name Lewis Carroll.

 3. The story follows Alice as she falls through a rabbit hole into a fantasy world of anthropomorphic creatures.

 4. The book had 2 sequels!